kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 prints a value of 9.2593.

-In addition, this function should accommodate alternate distances between the timing gates:
+In addition, this function should accommodate alternate distances between the timing gates, specified by a facultative argument named `distance_gates12`:

 ```
 calculate_speed(1.3, 6.7, distance_gates12=75)